 It’s also important to remember that when people subscribe to your list, it’s basically their way of saying, “Hey I like what you’re doing.
 Please send me more.”
 You should take that to heart and deliver on your promise of actually sending them emails!

 Need a little more encouragement?
 Check out my blog post with tips for starting an email list and why you should start today.
-If you need an email marketing provider, I use and highly recommend ConvertKit
+If you need an email marketing provider, I use and highly recommend ConvertKit.

 Ok, on to the good stuff…

-Tips for Creating Great Email Newsletter Content
+Tips for Creating Email Newsletter Content

 Blog post updates

-When I talk to clients who are concerned about not having enough content to send out a regular email to their subscribers, the first thing I ask them is whether or not they have (or will have) a blog on their website.
+When I talk to clients who are concerned about not having enough stuff to send out a regular email to their subscribers, the first thing I ask them is whether or not they have (or will have) a blog on their website.
 If so, then the answer is super easy – send an email to your list each time you write a new blog post with a quick summary of the post and link back to your blog.
 It’s good to let your subscribers know about new blog posts anyway, since not everyone will see your updates on social media or remember to check your website consistently.
 And since these are people who already like what you do, it’s safe to say they’ll help promote your new post if they benefit from the content.

 Send out a weekly digest